 Cyprus is split three ways: the northern part of the island is under Turkish control, the south is Greek-speaking, Orthodox Christian, while Britain, formerly the colonial power, retains two large ‘sovereign base areas’ in the south.

 WHEN TO WALK IN CYPRUS

 The spring season (March to early May) are the best time for walking as the temperature is more agreeable and for flower lovers there are many representatives of the orchid family to be found.
-For birdwatchers, April and October see migratory birds passing through.
-Winter walking (Jan-Mar, Nov-Dec) is equally beautiful with cooler mild temperatures if escaping the main European winter or the heat of the Southern Hemisphere Summer.
+For birdwatchers, April and October see migratory birds passing through, so this may be your chosen time to go hiking in Cyprus.
+Winter walking in Cyprus (Jan-Mar, Nov-Dec) is equally beautiful with cooler mild temperatures if escaping the main European winter or the heat of the Southern Hemisphere Summer.

-We focus our walking is the beautiful Troodos Mountains and on the Akamas Peninsula.
-Our walks provide a mix of rugged landscapes and spectacular scenery along with cultural visits and interaction.
-These are diverse walks through forests, valleys and along the coast.
+We focus our walking in the beautiful Troodos Mountains and on the Akamas Peninsula.
+Your walks will provide a mix of rugged landscapes and spectacular scenery along with cultural visits and interaction.
+These are diverse hiking days through forests, valleys and along the coast.